 Planning a wedding opens the door (or Pandora’s Box!) to many, many, many questions.
 While each and every one of those questions must eventually be addressed, one of the first decisions that every couple needs to make is: wedding venue.
 When it comes to wedding venues, the options range dramatically.
 Want to get married on the beach, or in a castle?
 No problem!
 Always dreamed of saying “I Do” in a theme park?
 Totally possible!
-For the less quirky, the options can be boiled down to two options: full service venues and raw spaces.
-Naturally, each has its pros and cons, advantages and disadvantages.
-We are breaking down these options, highlighting the best of what each has to offer, to hopefully make the tricky venue decision a little easier (and more fun)!

 With our sales team on the phone with prospective wedding couples every day and our events team on site running weddings every weekend, the staff at Brooklyn Winery truly has an inside line on what wedding trends are coming in 2017.
 Some of these trends started picking up speed in 2016, and some will soon be making their first widespread debuts.
 In any case, this year, the trends will be everywhere.
 Here is a list of our Top 5 Wedding Trend Predictions for 2017!

+Every wedding detail is important, but finding a wedding photographer takes time and care, as the choice you make will matter for years to come!
 Finding your venue is always the first stop you should make on the road to planning your perfect wedding.
 Once you’ve booked the venue, you’ve got a date, a place, an open bar, and delicious food for your guests.
 Following that decision, it’s nice to enjoy some down time before jumping into the nitty gritty details.
 However, when looking at next steps, it’s important to prioritize by taking into account the availability of different types of vendors.
 For instance, florists can do more than one event per day, so you might worry less about that than a photographer, who is just one person, and therefore cannot double book.